Icseon/Icseon/README.md

 To learn more about me and my projects, visit https://icseon.com.

 ### Technologies and languages I've worked with and used in production environments

 - **Express**\
 I use ExpressJS to scaffold a full MVC application and add my own additions on top for purposes such as authentication, authorization and the like through middleware and services.

+- **socket.io**\
+I use socket.io to replace ExpressJS for when I need realtime communication between the client and server for things like notifications, commands and chat messages.

 - **Vue**\
 All of my projects since 2019 use Vue as the front end framework to ensure a consistent, quick and fluid user experience, no matter how good your internet connection is.